MahdiAghaali/MbitionCodingChallenge/README.md

 # MbitionCodingChallenge
 The goal of this challenge is to create an *Event Management System* where users can manage events.
-This project was made using C# and dotnet. to test this project make sure you have a compiler compatible with C# code and/or have .net SDK installed
+This project was made using C# and dotnet.
+You can watch this [Demo](https://www.loom.com/share/b2c70253ce564f7c95eeb70787d358c5) to get an overview of what I have done. to test this project make sure you have a compiler compatible with C# code and/or have .net SDK installed

 then clone this project